TerrySimBar/NYC-Crime-Dashboard/README.md

 1. **Set Up Dependencies:** Import the necessary Python software.

-2. **Read the CSV File:** Read the CSV file into a Pandas dataframe using `pd.read_csv`.
+2. **Read the CSV File:** Read the CSV file into a Pandas DataFrame using `pd.read_csv`.
 The dataset is downloaded from the source and contains over half a million rows.

 3. **Clean the Data:** The dataset is cleaned and formatted using Pandas.
 The following steps are included:
    - Drop unnecessary columns